tofuapps/hoard/README.md

 ```

 ## Configuration
-`hoard` should be 'plug and play', and wouldn't need configurations.
+`hoard` should be 'plug and play', and wouldn't need to be configured to function.

+The list of sessions are stored in `~/.hoard_sessions`, and list of bookmarks are stored in `~/.hoard_bookmarks`.
+If you would like to specify a new location to store these, assign and export the enviromental variables `HOARD_SESSIONS_PATH` and/or `HOARD_BOOKMARKS_PATH`, pointing to your designated paths.
+Note that as of now, the two cannot be the same file.

-However, if you want `hoard` to automatically save each exited session, you can copy the following into your `.bashrc` (or others on relevant systems).
+If you want `hoard` to automatically save each exited session, you can copy the following into your `.bashrc` (or equivalent).

 ```
-finish() {
-    hoard s
-}

-trap finish EXIT
+trap 'hoard s' EXIT
 ```

-By default, the list of sessions are stored in `~/.hoard_sessions`, and list of bookmarks are stored in `~/.hoard_bookmarks`.
-If you would like to specify a new location to store these, assign and export the enviromental variables `HOARD_SESSIONS_PATH` and/or `HOARD_BOOKMARKS_PATH`, pointing to your designated paths.
-Note that as of now, the two cannot be the same file.

 ## Commands
 ### Session Control